 President – Bribie Butterfly Volunteers Inc.

-We hope this project will also help to bring back the ‘butterflies in your stomach’ -
+We hope this project will also help to bring back the ‘butterflies in your stomach’ from:

-* from purchasing a ticket to visit the Bribie island Butterfly House and knowing you are a partner in a great cause
+Purchasing a ticket to visit the Bribie Island Butterfly House and knowing you are a partner in a great cause

-* from the nice feelings of doing good for humanity as you volunteer and buy plants and become a partner in a very worthy cause
+The nice feelings of doing good for humanity as you volunteer and buy plants and become a partner in a worthy cause